Whiting shareholders approve buyout of Kodiak Oil

-Dec 2 Whiting Petroleum Corp shareholders approved the company's all-stock buyout of Kodiak Oil and Gas Corp on Wednesday, a deal that will make Whiting the largest oil producer in North Dakota.
+Whiting Petroleum Corp (WLL.N) shareholders approved the company's all-stock buyout of Kodiak Oil and Gas Corp KOG.N on Wednesday, a deal that will make Whiting the largest oil producer in North Dakota.

 Votes representing about 79 percent of Whiting's shares were cast, and of that, roughly 99 percent approved the deal, Whiting said in a statement.